cssconf/blog-content/2015/2016-04-20_cssclasses-qna-with-frederic-nynne/2016-04-20_cssclasses-qna-with-frederic-nynne.md

 tagline:          'Frederic and Nynne answer questions about their experience at CSSclasses'
 description:      'As CSSclasses returns in 2016, we speak with Frederic and Nynne, CSSclasses participants and enthusiasts, about their teaching and learning experiences at the event.'
 keywords:          Frederic, Nynne, CSSclasses, CSS, learn CSS, CSSconfEU, CSSconf
 excerpt:          'CSSclasses is back!
-Yes, our beloved community event returns to Berlin on Saturday, April 30 at Co-Up, together with two more events this Spring / Summer in Hamburg and Edinburgh.
-We talk to past participants Frederic and Nynne about their experiences at CSSclasses and why they're looking forward to attending the next event.'
+Yes, our beloved community event returns to Berlin on Saturday, April 30 at Co-Up, together with two more events this spring and summer in Hamburg and Edinburgh.
+We talk to past participants Frederic and Nynne about their experiences at CSSclasses and why they are looking forward to attending the next event.'
 author:           'CSSconf EU Team'
 authorlink:       'http://2015.cssconf.eu/team/'